I love watching classic cinema and giving recommendations on what to watch.

 The Holiday is a story centered on two women.

-Meanwhile, on the other side of the world, Amanda Woods, a business executive from Los Angeles, discovers that her boyfriend Ethan is cheating on her with his young secretary.
+Meanwhile, on the other side of the world, Amanda Woods (Cameron Diaz), a business executive from Los Angeles, discovers that her boyfriend Ethan is cheating on her with his young secretary.
 Ethan puts the blame on Amanda for being a workaholic and unable to feel moved by anything and is kicked out of the house by her.

 Both women, eager to take a break from their disastrous love lives, decide to go out on vacation alone.
 Amanda ends up in a home-exchange site where Iris has listed her cottage in Surrey, and they agree to switch homes for two weeks.

-Their respective holidays bring more than one surprise; Iris befriends Arthur, an elderly man who had been a scriptwriter during the Golden Age of Hollywood, and Miles, a composer which whom she becomes quite close.
-Amanda, on the other hand, begins a passionate relationship with Graham, Iris’s old brother.
+Their respective holidays bring more than one surprise; Iris befriends Arthur, an elderly man who had been a scriptwriter during the Golden Age of Hollywood, and Miles (Jack Black), a composer with whom she becomes quite close.
+Amanda, on the other hand, begins a passionate relationship with Graham (Jude Law), Iris’s old brother.
 But as the holiday comes close to an end, our protagonists must face their doubts and insecurities to make decisions for when they go back home.

 Despite the mixed reviews it received, I find The Holiday to be one of the most honest movies I have ever watched.
 It is not only a story of unrequited love and broken relationships, but one on how to find your self-worth again, no matter how hurt you have been.